 Often also, during this prayer before a meal, we hear “We think of those less fortunate…” or something to that effect.
 Is this then an attempt to just inform God Almighty to note our empathy?
 Hopefully then, will we remember this when we next stand at a cash register paying for a trolley load full of stuff with a poor person next in line shyly trying to buy a meager something to eat with obviously too little change… Think of the difference it would make if every able person would help pay for the next “less fortunate” in line?
 And, according to Mt 6:1-4… Remember also, that Jesus pointed out how hypocrites love to pray (Mt 6:5)…

 What was Jesus saying in Mt 6:13?
 (Js 1:13).
-See also example # 22,23 in the paper “Apparent Controversies in The Bible” by the same author, if you will.
+See also example # 22,23 in the meditation “Apparent Controversies in The Bible” by the same author, if you will.
 The daily Bread is Christ [Jn 1:4; 5:37-47;11:25-26] inside of us permanently (Jn 4:24; 6:27-63).
 If this Bread be in us continuously [“daily”], we will not have to be lead “in temptation” [out from it].
 It is not God that will lead us astray; we must not wonder off when [spiritually thoughtless] on our own (Phil 3:9) and so it is prudent to ask Father for protection from the evil one (Js 1:5, 6-8…4:7!)!
 Consider here also “The Covenant and the Law” and “Mixing Old and New” by the same author.
 Self-righteousness and the resultant unforgiveness is our [own mind] enemy.

 Don’t be so ignorant as to sit next to a car with a flat tyre asking God – in Jesus’ name (!) – to fix the wheel!
 Yes, all things are possible to God, but why would He as a perfect Father let you become utterly useless on earth by doing all for [lazy, pathetic] you?
 There are many things we have to do on this earth that He gave us!… Fact is, God will not be an accomplice to us being self-centred and seeking pity as helpless beings.